-As a result of cold or similar infection, eustachian tube dysfunction occurs.
+As a result of a cold or similar infection, eustachian tube dysfunction occurs.
 Usually, people with sinus pressure go through middle ear blockage due to eustachian tube congestion.
 Therefore, the inner ear membrane gets swollen and inflamed because of the plugged nose or ear and mucus build up.
 As result now the eustachian tube is unable to drain mucus or circulate air as it was used to.

-Usually, this mucus build up and swelling take few weeks to go away.
+Usually, this mucus build up and swelling take a few weeks to go away.
 In some of the cases, high fever can also be the cause.
 Eustachian tube dysfunction occurs mainly with a feeling of fullness in the ear, dulled or muffled hearing, ringing or buzzing in the ear, dizziness, and pain in the ear as the eardrum is tensed and stretched from the ear pressure.

 Otitis media (middle ear inflammation or infection)

 Fluid starts accumulating inside in the middle ear as the sinus congestion cause the eustachian tube blockage.
 Also, if the sinus infection starts spreading into the eustachian tube then might cause middle ear infection(otitis media).
 This sinus ear pressure condition causes swelling and more accumulations of fluid.
 This middle ear inflammation also causes ear pain.

 Obstruction occurs when there is a blockage in the ear that prevents the surrounding air to enter your ear.
 The main reason behind the blockage is the buildup of ear wax and sometimes a bone overgrowth.
 This overgrowth of tissues present inside the back of the nose (such as nasal polyps or the adenoids) is also termed as a Mechanical blockage.